 I was just taking a pause or an unintentional break and I had to start from the ground up again.

 I learned a lot during my break and even re-entry into the blogging world.
-I learned how I lost motivation partially because of my ungratefulness, selfishness, and misplaced ambition.
+I learned how I lost motivation and that I needed to leave to go through the hardest period in my life.
 I also learned some of the methods that work and don’t work when it comes to growing a community.

 You may need this too.
 Just because you are leaving an activity does not always mean that you are quitting or even giving up.